Stop Claim Leakage with Document Understanding Solutions

 IRMI states: “Unfortunately, many TPAs and insurers still have older, legacy-based systems with little interaction with other systems (i.e., nurse case management, medical management, underwriting, loss analysis/safety software, etc.).
 That makes it more difficult to spot trends and prevent foolish errors.”

-Well-designed intelligent automation platforms integrate with a variety of platforms commonly used by insurers.
+Well-designed document understanding platforms integrate with a variety of business systems commonly used by insurers.
 Instabase, for example, integrates with Salesforce, Appian, Pega, UiPath and more, making it much easier for insurers to use.

 Insurers that engage a top-level document understanding software platform, with the integration such technology offers, are very likely to see their claims leakage percentages fall.

 Tired of claims leakage?
-See how Instabase can help you.
-Schedule a demo.
+See how Instabase can help you stop claims leakage today.